Diffusion Model Patching via Mixture-of-Prompts: Diffusion Model Patching (DMP)

-As our base architecture, we employ DiT~\cite{peebles2022scalable}, which is a transformer-based~\cite{vaswani2017attention} DDPM~\cite{ho2020denoising} operating in the latent space~\cite{rombach2022high}.
+\textbf{Architecture.} As our base architecture, we employ DiT~\cite{peebles2022scalable}, which is a transformer-based~\cite{vaswani2017attention}, and Stable Diffusion~\cite{rombach2022high}, which is a UNet-based~\cite{ho2020denoising}, both operating in the latent space~\cite{rombach2022high}.
 We use a pre-trained VAE~\cite{kingma2013auto} from Stable Diffusion~\cite{rombach2022high} to process input images into a latent code of shape $H \times W \times D$ (for $256\times256\times3$ images, the latent code is $32\times32\times4$).
-We then apply noise to latent code.
-The noisy latent code is divided into $N$ fixed-size patches, each of shape $K \times K \times D$.
-These patches are linearly embedded, and standard positional encoding~\cite{vaswani2017attention} is applied to them, resulting in $\vx^{(0)} \in \R^{N \times D}$, The patches are then processed by a sequence of $L$ DiT blocks.
-These blocks are trained with a timestep embedding $\vt$ and optionally with class or text embedding.
-After the last DiT block, the noisy latent patches undergo the final Layer Normalization and are linearly decoded into a $K \times K \times 2D$ tensor ($D$ for noise prediction and another $D$ for diagonal covariance prediction).
-Finally, the decoded tokens are rearranged to match the original shape $H \times W \times D$.
+For DiT, the noisy latent code is divided into $N$ fixed-size patches, each of shape $K \times K \times D$.
+Our DMP method adaptively adjusts the size of learnable prompts to the input size of each model, where $N \times D$ for DiT and $H \times W \times D$ for Stable Diffusion.

-\paragraph{Learnable prompts.} Our goal is to efficiently enhance the model with denoising-stage-specific knowledge, focusing on adjusting small parameters within the input space.
-To achieve this, we start with a pre-trained DiT model and insert $N$ learnable continuous embeddings of dimension $D$, \ie, \textit{prompts}, into the input space of each DiT block.
+\textbf{Learnable prompts.} Our goal is to efficiently enhance the model with denoising-stage-specific knowledge, adjusting small parameters within the input space.
+To achieve this, we start with a pre-trained DiT model as an example for explanation.
+Firstly, we insert $N$ learnable continuous embeddings of dimension $D$, \ie, \textit{prompts}, into the input space of each DiT block.
 The set of learnable prompts is denoted as:

 Here, $\vp^{(i)}$ denotes the prompts for the $i$-th DiT block and $L$ is the total number of DiT blocks in the model.
 Unlike previous methods~\cite{li2021prefix,lester2021power,jia2022visual,wang2022learning}, where prompts are typically prepended to the input sequence, we directly add them to the input.
 This offers the advantage of not increasing the sequence length, thereby maintaining nearly the same computation speed as before.
 Moreover, during the generation process, each prompt added to the input patch provides a direct signal to help denoise specific spatial parts at each timestep.
-This design choice allows the model to focus on different aspects of the input, aiding in specialized denoising steps.
+This design choice allows the model to focus on different aspects of the input at each timestep, aiding in specialized denoising steps.
 The output of $i$-th DiT block is computed as follows: